-The Bachelor of Applied Science with a concentration in Information Security and Assurance (BAS-ISA) degree program is the first of its kind at a public institution in Hawai‘i and the Pacific.
-In response to national and state need for graduates with education in Information Security, the University of Hawai‘i - West O‘ahu, in cooperation with Honolulu Community College, state and federal law enforcement agencies, state security officials, and local businesses, forward an expansive security education program covering a wide variety of technical and managerial aspects within the field.
+The Bachelor of Applied Science with a concentration in Information Security and Assurance (BAS-ISA) degree program is the first of its kind at a public institution in Hawai'i and the Pacific.
+In response to national and state needs for graduates with education in Information Security, the University of Hawai'i - West O'ahu, in cooperation with University of Hawai'i Community Colleges, state and federal law enforcement agencies, state security officials, and local businesses, developed an expansive security education program covering a wide variety of technical and managerial aspects within the field.

-UH West O‘ahu’s Bachelor of Applied Science with a concentration in Information Security and Assurance (ISA) degree, in partnership with Honolulu Community College’s associate’s degree program in Computing, Electronics and Networking Technologies (CENT), provides graduates with the higher-level management background and cutting-edge technical skills needed to be successful in the workforce.
-Students may attend both programs simultaneously or sequentially and can receive both an associate’s degree from Honolulu Community College and a bachelor’s degree from UH West O‘ahu.
-Courses at UH West O‘ahu are offered in-class and through distance learning instruction.
+UH West O'ahu's Bachelor of Applied Science with a concentration in Information Security and Assurance (ISA) degree offers pathway programs in partnership with Honolulu Community College's associate's degree program in Computing, Electronics and Networking Technologies (CENT), Leeward Community College's associate's degree program in Information and Computer Science (ICS), and Kapi'olani Community College's associate's degree program in Information Technology (IT) to provide graduates with the higher-level management background and cutting-edge technical skills needed to be successful in the cyber workforce.
+Students generally sequentially complete the associate's degree and receive automatic enrollment into the bachelor's degree program at UH West O'ahu.

 CAREERS & EARNING POTENTIAL

 Job opportunities in information security and assurance are abundant and highly lucrative.
 Careers ISA graduates may be qualified for include Information Security Crime Investigator/Forensics Expert, System, Network, and/or Web Penetration Tester, Forensic Analyst, Network Security Engineer, or Security Analyst.
 Graduates may work in corporate information technology departments as well as develop their own computer consulting companies.